NITHISH74/Exp-06-Configuration-of-ADC-for-converting-analog-to-digital-signals/README.md

 # Exp-06-Configuration-of-ADC-for-converting-analog-to-digital-signals:

 Name :	NITHISHWAR S

 Roll no: 212221230071

-Date of experiment : 27/10/2022
+Date of Experiment : 27/10/2022

 ## Aim:
 To configure internal ADC for LPC2148 ARM 7 and write a code for displaying the values varying from 0v to 3.3v to its equivalent digital values.
 ## Components required:
 Proteus ISIS professional suite, Kiel μ vision 5 Development environment.